sanyalelizabet/Deep_Portfolio/README.md

 The models are trained with custom loss functions linked to portfolio outcomes rather than standard classification or regression losses.
 In particular, the framework emphasizes a **Sharpe-ratio-based objective**, with variants that account for missing values and transaction-cost effects.

-This is closer to the problem faced by an allocator or systematic PM: not “Was the next return predicted exactly?”, but “Did the generated portfolio improve the risk-adjusted outcome?”

 ### 4. Portfolio constraints